Bryce-Stabenow/blog/src/content/blogs/php-stan-carbon-rule.md

 ## Static Analysis with PHP Stan

-One of the most helpful things you can do for codebase is introduce some _static analysis tools_.
-These are tools that look at your code not to determine runtime errors, but to check if it follow certain syntactical rules.
-Eslint, Rust-Analyzer, and even Typescript itself (to some degree) could be considered static analysis tools.
-Psalm and [PHP Stan](https://phpstan.org/) are the main choices for most Laravel/PHP applications.
+One of the most helpful things you can do for codebase is introduce _static analysis tools_.
+These are tools that look at your code not to determine runtime errors, but to check if it follows certain syntactical rules.
+Psalm and [PHP Stan](https://phpstan.org/) are the main choices for most Laravel/PHP applications, but you may also recognize Eslint, Rust-Analyzer, and even Typescript itself.
+First, let's see why this could be useful.

 <br />